NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 * `DownloadButton` - A button that can be used to download data from the GDC API.
 * `SaveCohortButton` - A button that can be used to save a cohort.

-The `DownloadButton` component is used in the repository application to download data from the GDC API.
+The `DownloadButton` component is used in the Repository application to download data from the GDC API.
 The `DownloadButton` component takes a number of arguments:

 ```tsx